azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 ## 31. Azure_FrontDoor_NetSec_Enable_WAF_Configuration

 ### Display Name
-WAF Policy should be configured on Endpoints in Front Door
+WAF Policy should be configured on Endpoints in Front Door.

 ### Link to Bulk Remediation Script (BRS)
 You can Configure WAF Policy on Front Door using below BRS:  <br/>